-The company's net income for the year was £991,623 (2020: £267,116) including gains on listed investments and investment property of £198,470 (2020: £282,135).
+The company's net income for the year was £206,539 (2021: £991,263) including (losses) / gains on listed investments and investment property of (£212,619) (2021: £198,470).

-We have ended 2021 in a strong financial position after the receipt of significant monies left to the team by individuals; some have first-hand experience of the work we do or have kept abreast of our development over our 50 years.
-It is recognised that these legacies reflect the work of the team not within these 12 months but over many years.
+We have ended 2022 in a strong financial position after the receipt of significant monies left to the team by individuals; some have first-hand experience of the work we do or have kept abreast of our development over our 50+ years.
+It is recognised that these legacies reflect the work of the team not within this 12 months but over many years.

-During this financial year we decided to present monthly management accounts to the trustees, Committee, and team members.
-This has worked well, and it has helped in decision making and for general understanding of what and where we spend the monies donated to us.
+We continue to provide monthly management accounts to the trustees, Committee, and team members.
+This is working well and continues to help in decision making and for general understanding of what and where we spend the monies donated to us.

 The Charity depends upon donations from members of the public to meet its operating costs.
-Several large legacy windfalls and significant investment portfolio gains in the year and in prior years have strengthened its financial position, enabling the Trustees to consider the needs of its future beneficiaries, take a more strategic view of its finances, support projects that benefit mountain rescue at a regional and national level, and diversify its investments accordingly.
+Several large legacy windfalls have strengthened its financial position, enabling the Trustees to consider the needs of its future beneficiaries, take a more strategic view of its finances, support projects that benefit mountain rescue at a regional and national level, and diversify its investments accordingly.

-The receipt of £849,658 in legacies has had a very significant impact on the sustainability of the team for years to come.
+The receipt of £509,142 in legacies has had a very significant impact on the sustainability of the team for years to come.
 We greatly appreciate the value of regular donations received from our patrons and supporters.
 These together with one-off donations has ensured the teams solvency for a few years ahead.